Planting Climbing Roses: Quick Guide to Get You Started

 What Conditions Do Climbing Roses Like?

 Like many other roses, climbing roses grow best in USDA Zones 4 to 10.
-However, they will struggle to flower if temperatures get too hot or too cold.
-Most climbing roses prefer temperatures between approximately 50 and 80ยบF.
+However, I find that they will struggle to flower if temperatures get too hot or too cold.
+Most climbing roses prefer temperatures between approximately 50 and 80ºF.

-In cooler areas, climbing roses grow best in full sun.
-However, in hotter climates, they will need partial shade to protect them from direct afternoon sunlight.
-East or south-facing areas work best for climbing roses.
+In cooler areas, I recommend planting climbing roses in full sun where possible.
+Conversely, in hotter climates, they will need partial shade to protect them from direct afternoon sunlight.
+East or south-facing areas work best for climbing roses, in my experience.

-Climbing roses require lots of nutrients to produce their best flowers.
-As such, they need rich, well-draining soils that can still hold some moisture.
-Loamy soil works best, but clay or sandy soils also work well with a few amendments.
+These plants require lots of nutrients to produce their best flowers.
+As such, I recommend rich, well-draining soils that can still hold some moisture.
+I find that loamy soil works best, but clay or sandy soils also work well with a few amendments.

 When Do You Plant Climbing Roses?